How does smoking affect healing after surgery?

 Your blood doesn't flow as easily.

 Smoking makes blood thicker so it doesn't flow as easily through narrowed blood vessels.
 Think about a busy four-lane highway filled with big trucks hauling precious cargo.
-If this were the body, smoking would have the effect of shutting the highway down to two lanes, shrinking the trucks down to small cars, and pouring sticky tar on the road.
-Much less cargo would get where it needed to go.
-In the same way, areas of the body that need oxygen (like your foot) go without.
+If this were the body, smoking would have the effect of shutting the highway down to two lanes and pouring sticky tar on the road.
+It would be much more difficult for cargo to get where it needed to go.
+In the same way, areas of the body that need oxygen (like your foot) cannot get it.
 With less oxygen, the body has a more difficult time healing the skin where the surgery is performed.

 Your bones may not heal.

 If surgery involves the bones of the foot or ankle, smoking may prevent the bones from healing, which is called a nonunion.
-Current research shows that smokers may have anywhere from two to 10 times the risk of wound problems and/or nonunion after surgery.
+Current research shows that smokers may have anywhere from 2-10 times the risk of wound problems and/or nonunion after surgery.

 Your body has trouble fighting infections.